Xtalism/aero-pid-controller/README.md

 ![structure](img/render.png)

-Using Fritzing the electronic schematic diagram was made.
+I used Fritzing to build a protoype schematic.
 I had to add some figures from the Fritzing community so I can build up the whole circuit.
 I used the Arduino Mega 2560 but you can use any other Arduino board as long as SDA and SCL pins are available.

 ![schematic](img/schematic.png)